About

 The following factors recognise your record of accomplishment in a range of interest areas and activities:

-If performing, training or competitive commitments have affected your HSC or study preparation, you may be eligible for selection rank adjustments under the Elite Athletes and Artistic Performers Scheme.
-Macquarie considers individual circumstances to determine if you’re eligible.
+If performing, training or competitive commitments have affected your HSC or study preparation, you may be eligible for selection rank adjustments.

 Academic Advantage applies to the majority of Macquarie’s degrees and recognises your achievements in Year 12 subjects that relate to Macquarie’s degrees.

-Depending on your performance, you may receive up to three additional points for each subject, up to a maximum of six points.
+Depending on your performance in certain subjects related to your degree of interest, you may receive up to a maximum of six adjustment factor points.
 UAC will automatically adjust your selection rank if a Macquarie University degree is listed in your preferences.

-Duke of Edinburgh, Queen’s Scout or Queen’s Guide Award scheme
+Duke of Edinburgh's, King’s Scout and Queen’s Guide Awards

-If you’ve completed the Duke of Edinburgh, Queen’s Scout or Queen’s Guide programs, you may be eligible to receive up to six additional points.
+If you’ve completed the Duke of Edinburgh's, the King’s Scout or the Queen’s Guide awards, you may be eligible to receive up to six additional points.
 This adjustment factor scheme recognises your commitment, discipline and determination to venture outside of your comfort zone to excel and develop your interpersonal, employability and practical skills.
-Read about the Duke of Edinburgh, Queen’s Scout and Queen’s Guide Awards Scheme

-If you’re from rural or regional Australia and don’t have access to the same resources as students in cities and larger towns, you may be eligible to receive up to nine additional points through the Regional Entry Scheme, depending on the remoteness of your primary residential postcode.
+If you’re from regional or remote Australia and don’t have access to the same resources as students in cities and larger towns, you may be eligible to receive up to nine additional points through the Regional Entry Scheme, depending on the remoteness of your primary residential postcode.
 This scheme applies to the majority of Macquarie’s degrees.

 You can enter your postcode into the online calculator to estimate how many points you’re eligible for.